okyeron/fates/hardware/Build.md

 ## TIP - Test voltage again

-You can attach the Pi without an SD card inside and test voltages on the board
+You can attach the Pi without an SD card inside and then test voltages on the board

 <img src="buildpix/voltage.png" alt="voltages" width="720" height="480" />